omgoyal22/data1/README.md

 Number of Guests: The total number of guests for each booking.
 Room Category: The type/category of room booked (e.g., standard, deluxe, suite).
 Booking Category: Type of booking (e.g., online, direct, corporate).
-Booking Status: Whether the booking was confirmed, canceled, or no-show.
+Booking Status: Whether the booking was confirmed, canceled, or a no-show.
 Key Metrics
 1. Revenue per Available Room (RevPAR)
 A key performance metric to assess how much revenue each available room generates.